RenzoPrats/ReciMeChallenge/README.md

 # ReciMe challenge

 ## Running the Application:
-You can run in the frontend and backend project folder using:
+To set up and run the application locally, follow these steps:
 ```shell
 npm install
 npm run dev